kkbest/MultilevelProcessEnvironment/README.md

 The multilevel business artifact (MBA) [1,2] allows for the artifact-centric management of multilevel business processes, it is what the process environment uses to feed the execution engine with.

 Both SCXML-XQ [3] and MBAse [4] are available on GitHub.
+The XQuery modules of these projects must be installed on the XML database management system using the provided .bxs scripts.
+Note that you should first install SCXML-XQ before installing MBAse because MBAse provides a customized SCXML-extension module.

 ###3.)
 Start the XML database management system in server mode
 The process environment will access the XML database as a server.